 The SVAB is non-attainment of the federal and state ozone standards.
-The Placer County portion of the SVAB is in non-attainment of federal $PM{10}$ standards (Table 4.2-2).
+The Placer County portion of the SVAB is in non-attainment of federal PM{10} standards as well (see Table 4.2-2).
 If attainment is not demonstrated by 2013, substantial financial penalties and/or stricter air quality standards could be imposed on all jurisdictions within the SVAB, including Placer County.